Key Takeaways

 AI can write.
 It cannot sell.

-That is the blunt truth after two years of testing every major AI writing tool against real campaign metrics.
-Default AI output reads smoothly, sounds professional, and converts poorly.
-It is missing the strategic architecture — the headline formulas, the curiosity gaps, the emotional escalation, the specificity — that separates copy which sells from copy which just exists.
+That is the blunt truth.
+I have tested Claude, ChatGPT, and Gemini on the same briefs — supplement VSLs, SaaS landing pages, email sequences.
+All three produce clean, professional scripts.
+None of them, out of the box, write copy that holds up against even a mediocre human-written control.
+The output reads smoothly and converts poorly because it is missing the strategic architecture — the headline formulas, the curiosity gaps, the emotional escalation, the specificity — that separates copy which sells from copy which just exists.

 I have spent 30 years writing direct response copy that drives measurable results.
 Over $523 million in tracked campaign revenue.
 Clients from Apple to ClickBank.
 The principles that make copy convert have not changed since Claude Hopkins wrote Scientific Advertising in 1923.
 What has changed is that we can now encode those principles into a skill file that makes AI apply them consistently.